-Maybe when you talk to someone, you learn that what you want is unattainable.
+Maybe when you talk to someone, you realize that what you want is unattainable.
 That seems to be the situation with us.
 The thing is: that’s okay.
 That’s life.

 Just because we can’t get what we want doesn’t mean we quit the game.
 Nor give up on the player.
-I am willing to engage in a friendship with you but only if you are just as willing to be a friend to me: without strings attached.
+I was willing to engage in a friendship with you.
+But this is only fair if you are just as willing to be a friend to me: without the complicated sexual strings attached.

-If that’s beyond what you are capable then, I have to say goodbye.
-Goodbyes are never easy but that’s all I can really do.
-Companionship is nice while it lasts but I have just realized this:
+If that’s beyond what is possible then I have to let go.
+Goodbyes are never easy but that’s all I can really do because although companionship is nice while it lasts I know now more than ever:

 I don’t have time for people who are unwilling to work with me.

-It’s been a struggle throughout my life and it’s nothing personal, I just don’t want to keep getting hurt by investing and caring about people who could care less about me, my feelings, or intentions.
+It’s been a personal struggle I have had with investing and caring about people who could care less about me, my feelings, or intentions.
 In a world of choices, for once, I am going to choose me.

 I don’t have all the answers to what I am looking for and am not perfect by any means but I do know myself.
-I am pretty intuitive and I regularly crave connection on an emotional basis with my partners.
+I am an intuitive individual who regularly craves connection on an emotional basis with my partners.
 Friendships and relationships have always excited me at the potential to find the meaning of things and go deeper.

 I need to be in the kind of relationships that allow me to express what I am feeling and have that person reflect back to me in a meaningful way.
 In order to do that though, basic emotional literacy is fundamental.
 Before I can be a friend or care with not for others including people like you, you have to be willing to help yourself.